Whole Foods to Eat in the Winter

 In general terms, whole foods are foods that are not processed or chemically altered with preservatives.
 This can include fresh or frozen cuts of meat, eggs, dried beans and grains.
 But the really fun part of building winter meals with whole foods comes when you look at all the whole fruits and vegetables that await your plate.

 Why choose whole foods?
 Convenience and processed foods might be fast to zap in the microwave, but they are not the best kind of nutrition for your body.
-Whole foods are rich in nutrients, minerals and antioxidants that are needed to keep your body healthy, according to a report in Healthline.
+Whole foods are rich in nutrients, minerals and antioxidants that are needed to keep your body healthy.
 Health benefits of whole foods include:

 - High in fiber